Old School RuneScape Botting | Types Of OSRS Bots

 The way Jagex detects bots, for the most part, is by reading mouse movements and other behavioral patterns of a character.
 More primitive bots get banned within minutes of running.

-Since most of the time, multiple people are using the same bot, Jagex is already aware of that bot’s pattern.
+Since most of the time, multiple people are using the same bot, Jagex is already aware of the patterns used by each bot.
 Furthermore, bots usually make distinct mouse movements which also increase their ban rates.
 Even if the person claims that “bot is made to mimic human mouse movements” it still has a limited variety of patterns.

 That’s where the OSRS Mobile botters come into play.
 They are hated even by their own ilk.
 That’s right, botters hate other players using bots too.

 This is due to the fact, that usual detection methods simply do not work on OSRS Mobile.
-How?
+Why?

 Well, there is no mouse involved, only tapping of the screen.
-And OSRS Mobile player can pretty much spam click the same spot all they want.
-It is believed that mobile bots are responsible for massive inflation
+And OSRS Mobile players can pretty much spam click the same spot all they want.
+It is believed that mobile bots are responsible for the massive inflation happening to the RuneScape economy.

 Bot makers themselves claim that this is unbannable and almost completely safe for the botter.
 The only thing that the botter needs to avoid is running the game for 22 hours a day.
 Obviously, no human can achieve that level of no life and especially keep this up for an extended amount of time.